-This phase III trial is trying to determine how safe and effective the drug Uproleselan is, when given in combination with chemotherapy, in the treatment of Acute Myeloid Leukaemia that has gotten worse or not responded to prior therapy.
+This phase III trial is trying to determine how safe and effective the drug Uproleselan is, when given in combination with chemotherapy, in the treatment of Acute Myeloid Leukaemia that has got worse or not responded to prior therapy.

 This trial is treating patients with Acute Myeloid Leukaemia.